I have to show you the little section of the house where I sit and blog:

 I also have a terrible slouching habit, which I’ll blame on my monitor being too low and my poor eyesight.
+It all makes sense now why some of my friends decided to look into sites like www.bestgamingchair.com to find out if investing in a gaming chair would be worth it to improve posture.
+They said it has made a big difference so far, so I might consider it soon enough.
 (Nothing is my fault, it’s all external to my brain).
 I have decided to not sit down for as long as I am at the moment as well as stop by bad posture.
 This is all because I have read that sitting for too long and having a bad posture can increase the risk of your body developing conditions like heart disease, colon cancer and an overactive bladder that will require you to go to Advanced Urology (https://www.advancedurology.com/) in order to find a way to stop the condition.
 At the moment I have been sitting down for fewer things and now, thanks to my stand, my posture is improving too.

 I decided I needed something to help corral all the paperwork and lift my monitor and so I came up with these plans based on some different monitor stands available for sale.

 I’m 5’8″, so my plans raise my monitor off of my desktop to be eye-level when I’m sitting with proper posture – up 6 3/4″.

 I’ve incorporated a shelf into my monitor stand to hold papers, notepads and course manuals.
 I also upped the ante by creating cups along the side to house pens, pencils, and USB cords (you can see in photo 1 that I have a few dangling).